How to Grill Skin-On Chicken – Perfect Every Time

 • Season: Prior to grilling, pat dry the chicken, coat with olive oil and season liberally.
 Cover and place back into fridge until ready to grill.
 For best results, do this one day in advance

-• Prep Grill: Prepare grill for direct/indirect method of cooking, and remove the chicken from the refrigerator.
+• Prep Grill: Prepare the grill for direct/indirect method of cooking, and remove the chicken from the refrigerator.
 Target 475 to 500 degrees F in the cooking chamber.

 • Grill Direct: Place the chicken pieces over direct heat.
 Cook each side for approximately 5 minutes, or until you see the desired crust, and then move to indirect heat to finish cooking, turning each piece occasionally.